-In this guide, we’ll walk you through every step of the writing process—including how to get started, find your voice, organize your content, and finish strong—so you can create a book you’re proud to share with the world.
+In this guide, we’ll walk you through every step of the writing process of how to write a self help book—including how to get started, find your voice, organize your content, and finish strong—so you can create a book you’re proud to share with the world.

 Find a Problem that You Can Help Solve

 Most self-help books are written by well-intentioned people who have an idea for a book but no clue about writing one.
 So what do you do when you’re faced with a blank page and the need to write?

 You can start by asking yourself what you want to solve.
 When you’re looking for a problem to solve, you need to ask yourself what it is that you want to help people with.
 What is it that you have the ability or knowledge to make an impact with?